Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Examples of product classifications are helpful to illustrate this.

-Step 1: Inspection of Annex I of the EUDR
+Step 1: View Annex I of the EUDR

 ✔️ The table in Annex I lists the goods according to their classification in the Combined Nomenclature.

-✔️ Determine the CN heading for the goods concerned on TARIC.
+✔️ Determine the CN heading for the goods concerned in TARIC.
 For example, Chapter 44 concerns wood and wood products.

 ✔️ Check Annex I for relevant raw material and relevant products.
 The ex codes must be observed.
 Example: Tariff code ex9401 includes seating furniture made of different materials, whereby only the wood products are subject to the specific requirements of the EUDR.